rshuhuachen/great-tit-methylation-genes-environment/README.md

 # great-tit-methylation-genes-environment
-This is the full workflow for Sepers et al. (in prep) Genetic vs. environmental effects on DNA methylation in partially cross-fostered great tit nestlings (Parus major )
+This is the full workflow for Sepers et al. (in prep) Variation in DNA methylation in the great tit (_Parus major_) is largely determined by genetic effects